countermeasure/webapp-wrap/README.rst

 ----------------------

-``webapp-wrap`` configures a lightweight browser and a server so that you can run your webapp as a desktop app.
+``webapp-wrap`` configures a lightweight browser and a server so that you can run your webapp as a desktop app in its own window with a native feel.

 The browser uses the WebKit engine and Qt4.